Towards Contextual Learning in Few-shot Object Classification: Experiments

 \subsection{Implementation details}

-We employ a ResNet-12 CNN backbone as described in~\cite{oreshkin2018tadam}.
-It is made of 4 blocks with 3 layers of 3x3 convolutions and a 2x2 maxpooling operation at the end of each block.
-The first block has 64 filters in each layer, and this number is doubled after each block.
-The output image embedding is a 512-dimension vector.
-Image crops from Visual Genome bounding box annotations are rescaled to~$84\times84\times3$.
+We employ a ResNet-12 CNN backbone as described in~\cite{oreshkin2018tadam} and we train it from scratch.
+It is made of $4$ blocks with $3$ layers of $3\times3$ convolutions and a $2\times2$ maxpooling operation at the end of each block.
+The first block has $64$ filters in each layer, and this number is doubled after each block.
+The last feature map is vectorized by Global Average Pooling, which results in an embedding of $512$ dimensions.
+Image crops from bounding box annotations are rescaled to~$84\times84\times3$.

-Each model is trained for 30,000 episodes with Adam optimizer initialized with a learning rate of $10^{-3}$ and is divided by a factor of 10 every 10,000 episodes.
+Each model is trained for $30,000$ episodes with Adam optimizer initialized with a learning rate of $10^{-3}$ and is divided by a factor of $10$ every $10,000$ episodes.
+The validation set is used every $3000$ episodes to evaluate the mean accuracy of $500$ random episodes and early stopping is done based on the best validation accuracy.